ubports/docs.ubports.com/sdk/apps/qml/QtTest/TestCase.rst

 order of name.
 This can help when there are two tests that must be run in order.

-Multiple `TestCase </sdk/apps/qml/QtTest/TestCase/>`__ types can be supplied.
+Multiple :ref:`TestCase <sdk_qttest_testcase>` types can be supplied.
 The test program will exit once they have all completed.
-If a test case doesn't need to run (because a precondition has failed), then `optional </sdk/apps/qml/QtTest/TestCase#optional-prop>`__ can be set to true.
+If a test case doesn't need to run (because a precondition has failed), then :ref:`optional <sdk_qttest_testcase#optional-prop>` can be set to true.

 Data-driven tests
 -----------------